OshadhaPathirana/8-Bit-CPU-with-CD40181-ALU-on-PCBs/README.md

 ## Contact

-For any questions or further information, please contact Rusula Oshadha at [your-email@example.com].
+For any questions or further information, please contact Rusula Oshadha at [oshadha1619@gmail.com].

----

-Thank you for your interest in the 8-bit CPU project!
-We hope this repository serves as a valuable resource for learning about CPU microarchitecture and instruction execution.

----

-Feel free to customize the above README file to better suit your specific needs and preferences!